ananas70/Equinox/README.md

 # Equinox
-A roguelike platformer powered by Godot.
+A roguelike platformer powered by Godot and coffee.